 Use the Delete Data Submission function only when data was entered in the wrong product category.
 If you entered incorrect data and want to change it, use the ‘Resubmit TL 9000 Data’ function.
 Once the Delete Data Submission function is used, data cannot be re-entered for the deleted data.

-The Product Category Table is updated to accommodate new products and to better describe products.
-The industry is fast paced and many people want to be certified to TL 9000 but there is no product category for their products.
-The Product Category Table team must update the tables frequently to accommodate them.
+The Category Table is updated to accommodate new products and services.
+Updates are also made to more clearly define certain products and services.
+The industry is fast paced and many people want to be certified to TL 9000 but there is no category for their products/services.
+The Category Table team must update the tables frequently to accommodate them.

-The Product Category Tables can be downloaded from page http://tl9000.org/handbooks/pct.htm
+The Category Tables can be downloaded from page https://tl9000.org/handbooks/pct.htm

-There is no exact schedule as this depends on the amount and type of changes; however, a new product category table is typically released every six to twelve months.
+There is no exact schedule as this depends on the amount and type of changes; however, a new category table is typically released every six to eighteen months.

 Go to tl9000.org and select the Contact Us button on any page.
 Enter your contact information, select the ‘TL 9000 Handbooks’ for the subject and then enter your comments in the text box.
-Your comments will be sent to the appropriate TIA QuEST Forum work group for consideration.
+Your comments will be sent to the appropriate TIA QuEST Forum Working Group for consideration.

-Each section of the handbooks is the responsibility of a specific TIA QuEST Forum Work Group.
-The content of a section is developed and approved by the appropriate Work Group through a process that includes draft document, comments on the new document, comment review, and work group approval.
+Each section of the handbooks is the responsibility of a specific TIA QuEST Forum Working Group.
+The content of a section is developed and approved by the appropriate Working Group through a process that includes draft document, comments on the new document, comment review, and work group approval.
 The overall handbook is approved by vote of all full members of the TIA QuEST Forum.

 The TIA QuEST Forum has a team of volunteer Subject Matter Experts (SME) to handle interpretation requests.
 Go to tl9000.org and select the Contact Us button on any page.
 Enter your contact information, select the ‘TL 9000 Handbooks’ for the subject and then enter your question in the text box.
 Your question will be sent to the appropriate SME for an answer, which will be returned to you.